tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 [RIGHT] Pressure Control Mode

 # Question 20
-There can be variations in the minute ventilation in one of the following modes of ventilation as the respiratory rate and tidal volume is determined by the:
+Which mode of ventilation requires the most respiratory effort from the patient? (the question listed before did not make sense to me)

 [WRONG] Controlled Mandatory Ventilation
 [WRONG] Synchronous Intermittent Mandatory Ventilation